ndobromirov/mongobetween/README.md

+# Safety for of the original repository.
+This is never intended to be maintained.
+Please use the original one instead.
+This is forked with the idea of a public back-up on the original repository.

 # mongobetween
 `mongobetween` is a lightweight MongoDB connection pooler written in Golang.
 It's primary function is to handle a large number of incoming connections, and multiplex them a across a smaller connection pool to one or more MongoDB clusters.